M-Nitsche/BeeWatch/README.md

 ## <a name='DataPreprocessing'></a>Data Preprocessing

 (David Blumenthal)

 To guarantee a uniform data format, the different image formats (png, jpg, etc.) were converted to .jpg using OpenCV.
 The quality was set to 90 to reduce the file size and at the same time maintain sufficient quality.
 In the first trials, we did not succeed in achieving good results for various reasons.
+One of them was that in the beginning we still had limited amounts of data, with the biggest problem being the low variance in the backgrounds.
+In the first training & validation splits the main part of training images was made up with purple flowers in the background.
+In the validation set on the other hand, was the majority of none purple flowers.
-One of the reasons was that the variance in the backgrounds (flowers) was still to low, but in the validation set flowers, of which there were few or none in the training data set managed to make up the majority.
-In further attempts to build the dataset, the images were better distributed across the splits, which meant that the results were suddenly very good.
-The reason for this was that the majority of the images consisted of videos.
-From these, consecutive frames - which did not differ much - ended up in the training and validation dataset.
-This in turn led to the model having very good metrics, but not performing (generalising) well on a test video.
-The same problem occurred both with rather large bees in test and small ones in val or vice versa.
+In further attempts to build a dataset (and after multiple labeling sessions), the images were better distributed across the splits.
+This lead to - unexpected - but very good performance on the validation set.
+The reason for this was that the majority of the images now consisted of videos.
+As the train, validation and test set was constructed using a script which draws images on a random basis and moves them into folders for the split, consecutive frames - which did not differ much - ended up in the validation and training set.
+Hence the model had no difficulty predicting almost identical frames.
+This manifested when we led the model predict a test video, on which it performed rather poorly.
 It took several iterations before a balanced data set emerged from the above problems.
-It took several iterations before a balanced data set emerged from the above problems.
-The resulting dataset only has frames that are associated with completed videos in train, val and test.
-This has led to a split that is not necessarily common, with the training data here appearing lower, as everything was created in a back and forth process with artificial data beeing added ontop of the training split.
+The resulting dataset now, has splits which are made of independent videos.
+This led to a split distribution that is not necessarily common, with the training data here appearing low.
 Training - 0.65 Validation - 0.32 Test 0.03
+However the training set will be enriched with adding artificial data as described in section **Adding Artificial Data**.

 <p float="center">
   <img src="/doku_resources/labels_without_artificial.jpg" width="400" />
 </p>

-### <a name='FinalDataset'></a>Final Dataset

-David?

 ### <a name='DataAugmentation'></a>Data Augmentation
 (Andrea Bartos)